Unprecedented Augmented Reality Exhibition to Premiere at 12 Botanical Gardens Across Six Countries in September 2021

 Seeing the Invisible will place the same exhibition of commissioned artworks in analogous sites in 12 outdoor garden settings located in different biomes all around the world, creating parallels and contrasts between them.
 For example, the same work might be set within a group of tall Saguaro cacti in Tucson and among a lush forest of giant redwoods in Edinburgh.
 The AR nature of the exhibition allows for the creation of expansive, immersive works that engage with existing features of the natural landscape beyond the limitations of what is possible with physical artworks.
 Many of the works created for the exhibition will address related themes around nature, environment, sustainability, and explore the interplay of the physical world with the digital one.

-Seeing the Invisible will feature AR works by the following artists:
+Seeing the Invisible features AR works by the following artists:

 - Ai Weiwei (b.
-1957, Beijing, China; lives and works in Berlin Tempelhof Airport, Germany)
+1957, Beijing, China; lives and works in multiple locations, including Beijing, China; Berlin, Germany; Cambridge, UK; and Lisbon, Portugal)

 - Refik Anadol (b.
 1985, Istanbul, Turkey; lives and works in Los Angeles, USA)